 - Soak in ice cold water until it cools to room temperature.
 Remove from the water and reserve.

-- Pulse pepper, garlic, basil, onion, a teaspoon of salt and 1/2 teaspoon of pepper in the food processor until you obtain a coarse paste.
+- Pulse pepper, garlic, basil, onion, 1 teaspoon of salt, and pepper in the food processor until you obtain a coarse paste.

 - Mix this paste with the ground beef and mix well.

 - Heat 2 tablespoons of oil over medium heat.
 Add the ground beef and brown.